XenoBelino/XenoBelino.github.io/README.md

                         videoSource.src = URL.createObjectURL(file);
                         videoPlayer.load();
                         videoPlayer.style.display = 'block';  // Show video player
+                    } else if (file.name.toLowerCase().endsWith('.flv')) {
+                        // FLV files are not directly supported by HTML5, provide feedback to the user alert("Sorry, FLV videos are not supported.
+Please convert the file to MP4.");
+                        videoPlayer.style.display = 'none';
                     } else {
-                        // If file is not MP4, give feedback to the user alert("Sorry, only MP4 videos are supported.
-Please convert the file to MP4.");
+                        // If file is not MP4 or FLV, give feedback alert("Unsupported video format.
+Only MP4 files are supported.");
                         videoPlayer.style.display = 'none';
                     }
                 } else if (file.type.startsWith('audio')) {